 1731 O Street, Lincoln, NE 68508

-Goodwill's Job Connection is located in the American Job Center at Southeast Community College's Education Square.
+Goodwill's Job Connection is located downtown in the Goodwill Retail Store.
 The purpose of Job Connection is to maximize the employability of job seekers in a market that requires some computer knowledge in nearly all jobs.
 Individuals may receive assistance with resume and cover letter creation and templates are available for use.
 Staff members are also available to help guide guests through online applications.
 Classes or tutorials for basic computer skills, typing and data entry are also made available.
 Many of the tutorials are available in both English and Spanish.

 Retail Organizational Employment Program

 This CARF accredited program provides work opportunities to individuals whom meet admission requirements and have sufficient skills to operate independently in a retail setting.
 The program is intended to help participants gain the skills necessary to obtain competitive employment.
 Individual Program Plans are developed and reviewed to help the participant work towards achieving the long term goal of competitive employment.
 Retail Organizational Employment is a non-fee program that is currently fully funded by store revenue with openings and schedules based upon the business needs of our many locations.
 Read more

 Goodwill Works Employment and Soft Skills Training